 Inversely, doing these attractions as the last ride of the night is a good alternative.
 Getting in line minutes before closing will mean that you aren’t missing any time where you could be going elsewhere.
 Even if you have to wait an hour (which you won’t), that isn’t time lost anywhere else in the park as all of the other rides are closed.
 Most of the time, attractions will drop down to under half hour waits right before close regardless of the wait time posted.

 Finally, the other strategy to implement is utilizing the single rider line.
-For now, this is only available at Radiator Springs Racers.
+For now, this is only available at Radiator Springs Racers and WEB Slingers.
 I know some guests will want to ride all together but the single rider line at Racers moves very quickly and you’ll often get to race against your family or friends in a different car.
 The line is typically under 20 minutes and offers the same exact experience as the longer standby or paying whatever the a la carte cost is for that day.
 WEB Slingers isn’t quite the same option as you’ll be in with some strangers while waving your arms wildly.
 I love acting like a dork in front of strangers but, for some reason, others don’t.
 So, I get it if that’s not your jam here.